eegsynth/eegsynth/doc/recording.md

 This module reads the physiological data from the FieldTrip buffer and writes it to an EDF file, or to a WAV audio file.

-This module will send a synchronization message to REDIS at regular timepoints, with the current sample number in the file as the value.
+This module will send a synchronization message to Redis at regular timepoints, with the current sample number in the file as the value.

 ## Recordcontrol

-This module reads the control signals for selected channels from the REDIS buffer and writes it to an EDF file, or to a WAV audio file.
+This module reads the control signals for selected channels from the Redis buffer and writes it to an EDF file, or to a WAV audio file.

-This module will send a synchronization message to REDIS at regular timepoints, with the current sample number in the file as the value.
+This module will send a synchronization message to Redis at regular timepoints, with the current sample number in the file as the value.

 ## Recordtrigger

-This module subscribes to specific pubsub channels in REDIS and writes a TSV file.
+This module subscribes to specific pubsub channels in Redis and writes a TSV file.
 Each row of the TSV file has the event name, event value and the timestamp of the event (as date and time according to the clock).